edwardcooper/wiki_recommend/README.md

 3. Create a visualization of your results.

 4. Please share your work with us (e.g. Jupyter notebook, etc.) with a brief write-up of your results.

+# Results

+The data folder contains the raw data scraped from the Wikipedia with the Physics category.

+The nlp_clean folder contain the data after data cleanining, and the notebook for visualizing the text data.

+The model folder contains the notebook to compare different models and vectorizers in terms of performance.

+The graph_vis folder contains the notebook to generate the network graph for the articles.